The Chair Doctor of Grand Junction doesn't offer this service anymore, but here is information for you.

 Protects and enhances the wood's beauty for generations.

 Various oils are sometimes used to finish wood, but they don't protect the wood for beans.
 Moisture easily penetrates oil finishes, they scratch easily, and in general do a poor job protecting and bringing out the true beauty of wood.
 Most oils only have a flat sheen.
 Some oils can be polished (Danish craftsmen have a process that makes oil look really nice) which helps with appearance, but still doesn't help with protecting.
 Some oils have urethane resins added that make them a teeny bit more resistant to wear.
 One nice thing that can be said for oils is that they are inexpensive and the do-it-yourselfer can easily apply them and reapply if needed.
-But we don't like oils, don't recommend them, and try to switch them to lacquer whenever we get the chance.
+But we don't recommend them, and you should try to switch them to lacquer whenever you get the chance.